TimmsIO/timmsio.github.io/index.md

 # Morgaine Timms

-I'm an infosec nerd, security engineer, red-team hopeful, and a former software engineer working towards the OSCP.
+I'm an infosec nerd, security engineer, red-team hopeful, and former software engineer working towards the OSCP.

 Occasionally I write security-focused software, [which you can see here](/projects).